 To create an IAM role for your S3 buckets manually:

 - In the AWS console, navigate to the IAM service.

 - In the Account ID field, enter 230378978437.

-- (Optional) Under Options, select Require external ID, and enter an external ID of your choosing.
+- Under Options, select Require external ID, and enter an external ID of your choosing.
 Make note of it.
-If you require an external ID, you will need the value when you configure the collection in the Alert Logic console.
+You will need the value when you configure the collection in the Alert Logic console.